grayson-arendt/Dual-Booting-Ubuntu-22.04/README.md

 </p>

 <ol start="10">
-<li>Press "OK" to erase the flash drive (make sure nothing important is on this drive, if there is then press cancel and select a different USB drive)</li>
+<li>Click "OK" to erase the USB flash drive.
+If you have important data on it, cancel and choose a different drive.</li>
 </ol>

 <p align="center">